-This session will mirror one of NaTakallam’s classroom sessions where teachers can customize based on their curriculum and subject area during the school year.
-Since schools are closed, tune in for a livestream to bring a NaTakallam session to your home.
-Teachers can use this opportunity to get a glimpse into how NaTakallam sessions might fit into their teaching practice (both during school closures and when schools resume in-person classes).
+This session mirrored one of NaTakallam’s classroom sessions where teachers can customize based on their curriculum and subject area during the school year.
+Since schools are closed, teachers can use this opportunity to get a glimpse into how NaTakallam sessions might fit into their teaching practice (both during school closures and when schools resume in-person classes).

 Audience: Students ages 8+, parents, Social Studies, History and ELA teachers (but all teachers welcome)

 Background: NaTakallam (“we speak” in Arabic) connects refugees and displaced persons with language learners worldwide for online language practice and cross-cultural exchange.
 Students all over the world work with Conversation Partners (CPs) – all of the individuals displaced by conflict – improving their speaking skills and learning about their partner’s culture and story.
 Since 2015, NaTakallam has provided over $700,000 USD in disbursements to refugees who at times have no other access to employment due to their legal status and location.
 Currently, NaTakallam employs CPs from Syria, Iraq, Venezuela, Honduras, Nicaragua, Afghanistan, Iran, Burundi and beyond, offering language learning in Arabic, Persian, French, and Spanish as well as cultural exchange programs in English or in any of the above languages.

 QFI engages a global community of diverse learners and educators, fostering global competency and 21st-century skills through the exploration of the Arabic language and the Arab world’s societies and cultures.
 QFI offers scholarships to schools and teachers who are interested in hosting NaTakallam sessions with CPs from the Arab World with their classes.